 We always opt to support local business where we can, our fabric suppliers are all local businesses with the majority of our fibres being sourced from Melbourne, Sydney and New Zealand.

-Manufacturing is all within a 15km radius from our HQ.
-Which means that we are not constantly using emissions to transport our items.
+Manufacturing is all within a 15km radius from our HQ which means that we are not constantly using emissions to transport our items and thus reducing our carbon footprint.
 All pick ups of garments is usually done in batches to avoid excess transport use.

 Producing in small batches means we also cut down on the amount of power, machinery and excess emissions being used, one small step towards a healthier environment.